mehrvarz/tremote_plugin_play_audio_mp3flac/README.md

 CGO_ENABLED=1 go build -buildmode=plugin play_audio_mp3flac.go
 ```
 This will create the "play_audio_mp3flac.so" binary.
 Copy the binary over to your Tremote folder, add a mapping entry like the one shown below to your mapping.txt file and restart the TRemote service.
 You can now invoke your plugin functionality via a Bluetooh remote control.

+If you intend to modify this plugin or create a similar one, you should also take a look at the [TRemote plugin base package](https://github.com/mehrvarz/tremote_plugin).

+You can use the runtrp tool to run TRemote plugins from the command line.
+Download for [linux-armv6l](https://github.com/mehrvarz/tremote_plugin/tree/master/bin.linux.ARM6) and for [linux-amd64](https://github.com/mehrvarz/tremote_plugin/tree/master/bin.linux.AMD64).

 # Button mapping